 Some other examples of charismatic during histories:

 - Joan of Arc

 Charisma can turn on you.

 Robert Greene in The Art of Seduction uses the chilling example of Robespierre’s own death as an example of the dangers of extreme charisma in the political arena.

 Robespierre rode a wave of highly emotional rebellion that turned nasty with the reign of terror.

 Eventually Robespierre kept the heat of the terror on for way too long when the population wanted to go back to normal life.
 And in a few months he went from revered charismatic leader to everyone turning against him.

 Charisma is indeed as volatile as the emotions it creates, says Greene.

-The charismatic often wins love and support by barging into a difficult scene as the savior.
+The charismatic man often wins love and support by barging into a difficult situation as the savior.
 He provides a strong guidance and helps everyone right through the turmoil.